 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.

 In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
 These "Medicare Savings Programs" help people with limited income and resources save money each year: